Joybioinfo/Fais_home/README.md

 ## Git

 ### shirokane
-The best? way coding on shirokane
+The best? way of coding on shirokane

 ## other tools power up your productivity